NoahSoto/silly-submarine-robot/README.md

 # Just a #silly-submarine !!!

-Noah's desire to do cool stuff combined with his covert brainwashing to the nautical way of life given form!

-Please checkout the ESP32 branch and the Medium article!
+To get a detailed recount of my design process to make this project come to fruition, please check out my Medium post!

 Medium:

+Please checkout the ESP32 branch for PCB designs, and my most updated code!